shakedmatityahu/SetCardGame/README.md

 - Press the corresponding keys to select or deselect cards.
 - Once three cards are selected, the game will automatically check if they form a valid set.

-## Contributing

-Contributions to this project are welcome!
-If you find any bugs or have ideas for improvements, feel free to open an issue or submit a pull request.

-1. Fork the repository.
-2. Create a new branch for your contribution.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Open a pull request, describing the changes you've made.

-## License

-This project is licensed under the [MIT License](https://github.com/yourusername/SetCardGame/blob/main/LICENSE).

 ---

 Enjoy playing the Set Card Game!
 May your card-finding skills be sharp and your matches quick.
 If you have any questions or need assistance, feel free to reach out in the Issues section of the repository.
 Have fun!